BenjaminGuinet/BenjaminGuinet.github.io/_posts/2025-01-02-Pop-science_Natural_selection.md

 To explore this idea together, I invite you to embark on a journey:

-    -First, we’ll travel back in time to revisit the early thoughts of our ancestors.
+- First, we’ll travel back in time to revisit the early thoughts of our ancestors.

-    -Then, we’ll dive into the heart of the matter and unravel the mechanisms behind the theory known as natural selection.
+- Then, we’ll dive into the heart of the matter and unravel the mechanisms behind the theory known as natural selection.

-    -We’ll see how chance, guided by nature, can endow certain species with astonishing abilities.
+- We’ll see how chance, guided by nature, can endow certain species with astonishing abilities.

-    -And to fully convince you, we’ll examine a striking example of evolution that unfolds within a single human lifetime.
+- And to fully convince you, we’ll examine a striking example of evolution that unfolds within a single human lifetime.

 Finally, we’ll take a look at some of the key controversies that have shaped the history of this groundbreaking theory.